How can college students make money online? This list of the best online jobs for college students will show you how.

 - The type of training you need, and more

-- How to get started as a proofreader
+- How to become a proofreader

 Freelancers are people who work for others by doing part-time jobs.
 A business may hire you on for one-time gigs or you may get a long-term job with a company as a freelancer.